lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 ## Congratulations 🥳

-You now have a custom Universal Receiver Delegate contract that we will register on our Universal Profile in the [second part](./create-custom-urd-2.md) of this guide!
+You now have a custom LSP1 Delegate forwarder contract that we will register on our Universal Profile in the [second part](./create-custom-urd-2.md) of this guide!